ttaubert/octoblog/source/_posts/2014-06-04-hashing-using-the-web-cryptography-api.markdown

 authentication code that can be used to both provide integrity and authenticity at the same time.

-See my next post about how you can use the WebCrypto API to compute [hash-based message authentication codes (HMACs)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).
+See the next post about how to use the WebCrypto API to compute [hash-based message authentication codes (HMACs)](https://en.wikipedia.org/wiki/Hash-based_message_authentication_code).

 [→ Part 2: Hash-based message authentication codes](/blog/2014/06/hash-based-message-authentication-codes-and-the-web-cryptography-api/)